 Course provides bricklaying students with procedures for installing flashing and counter flashing, and safety precautions when doing elevated masonry, reading commercial and residential drawings, adverse weather conditions, insulation, window and door openings and piers, columns and pilasters.
 Lecture and laboratory hours teach students fundamentals and provide the opportunity for skill development.
 The course prepares students for entry-level positions in the field of masonry, in addition to serving as related instruction for the requirements of the Division of Apprenticeship Standards.
-May be taken a total of three times.
 18 hours lecture and 54 hours laboratory.